shivasharanappaBiradar2645/shivasharanappaBiradar2645/README.md

 ## Introduction

 Hello!
-I'm Shivasharanappa Biradar, a noob developer with a passion for robotics, AI, and machine learning.
+I'm Shivasharanappa Biradar, a  developer with a passion for robotics, AI, and machine learning.
 I enjoy exploring the possibilities of these fields and leveraging them to create innovative solutions.
 Though I'm still learning, I'm eager to collaborate on exciting projects and expand my skills.

 ## Education
 - Don Bosco College of Engineering(second year)